Passport to English Logo

 etc.

-To form a question just change the word order.
+To ask a question, simply change the word order.

 Would you like ____?

-Select the correct answer according to your tastes (if you like or don't like the food item).
-There are no correct or incorrect answers.
+Select the answer according to your preferences (whether you would like to eat this food or not).
+There are no right or wrong answers.

 1. Would you like chicken for lunch?